tensorflow/models/official/nlp/bert/README.md

 The academic paper which describes BERT in detail and provides full results on a number of tasks can be found here: https://arxiv.org/abs/1810.04805.

-This repository contains TensorFlow 2 implementation for BERT.
+This repository contains TensorFlow 2.x implementation for BERT.

-N.B.
-This repository is under active development.
-Though we intend to keep the top-level BERT Keras model interface stable, expect continued changes to the training code, utility function interface and flags.

 ## Contents
   * [Contents](#contents)